 Approving “Standing Against White Christian Nationalism” and its recommendations

-As directed by GA226 (2024), the denomination’s Advisory Committee on Social Witness Policy (ACSWP) created “Standing Against White Christian Nationalism.”
-In the document, ACSWP lays out eight actions to take to inform and educate the denomination about the issue.
+As directed by GA226 (2024), the denomination’s Advisory Committee on Social Witness Policy (ACSWP) created “Standing Against White Christian Nationalism,” and now is asking the assembly to make it denominational policy.

 A potential amendment to the Book of Order